levo-framework/core/README.md

 ## What is Levo?
 Levo is a frontend framework that supports Server-Side Rendering (SSR) and The Elm Architecture (TEA) out of the box.

+## What is Levo not good at?
+* API server, Levo is purely for serving web pages only.
+* Serving single page application (SPA)

 ## Goals of Levo
 * SEO friendly
 * Scales naturally